Anna German: Family background and early life

+Career

 Anna quickly learned Polish and several other languages and grew up hiding her family heritage.
 She graduated from the Geological Institute of the University of Wrocław.
 During her university years, she began her music career at the Kalambur Theater.
 German became known to the general public when she won the 1964 II Festival of Polish Songs in Opole with her song Tańczące Eurydyki ('Dancing Eurydices').
 One year later, she won the first prize in the Sopot International Song Festival.

 German performed in the Marché international de l'édition musicale in Cannes, as well as on the stages of Belgium, Germany, United States, Canada and Australia.

 She also sang in Russian, English, Italian, Spanish, Latin, German and Mongolian.
+She recorded several albums for Polskie Nagrania Muza in Poland and Melodiya in the Soviet Union.
 In 2001, six of her Polish albums were reissued on CDs.
 In recent years, many compilation albums of her songs have also been released in both Russia and Poland.

 Career in Italy

 In December 1966 in Milan, German signed a contract with the CDI company to release her records, thus becoming the first performer from behind the "Iron Curtain" who recorded in Italy.
 In Italy, German had performed at the Sanremo Music Festival, starred in a television show, recorded a programme with the singer Domenico Modugno, performed at the festival of Neapolitan songs in Sorrento and received the "Oscar della simpatia" award.